-- Test 72 hours before departure, and upload negative result into the Alaska Travel Portal.
+- Obtain molecular-based test 72 hours before departure and upload negative result into the Alaska Travel Portal.

 - If tested 72 hours before departure and awaiting results, travelers will need to upload proof of test taken into the Alaska Travel Portal and quarantine at personal expense while waiting.